cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

     description="Figure 4: CEDA STAC Browser rendered by RadiantEarth"
 %}

-Some specific collections include cmip6 (CMIP Phase 6, provided by WCRP), cordex and various sentinel-based collections describing ARD products, which has been arranged in partnership with EOCIS.
+Some specific collections include cmip6 (CMIP Phase 6, provided by WCRP), CORDEX and various sentinel-based collections describing ARD products, which has been arranged in partnership with EOCIS.
 These STAC collections will be expanded over time, and are exposed for active use within EODH, detailed below.

 ## Earth Observation Data Hub